 Engage with your guests on a personal level, and ensure your staff knows to do the same.
 Be transparent and show them the things you’re doing to make their experience better.
 In this day and age, that could mean extensive, visible cleaning and safety procedures, but it also means lasting communication surrounding park safety, improvement of overall experience, impending upgrades, reduced wait times, special offers, and more.

 The majority of consumers are looking for location-based entertainment operators to tell stories that are unique and have a real link to the story of the location of the attraction.

 Authenticity does not necessarily require a search for the exotic, undiscovered and primitive.
-It’s important for managers of theme parks to deliver on the two key areas in which consumers seek authenticity – self-fulfillment and escapism.
+It’s important for the theme park industry to deliver on the two key areas in which consumers seek authenticity – self-fulfillment and escapism.
 Communicate about the experience in authentic ways while enabling quality through technology and immersion.

 This can be done by offering high quality ride experiences, but also by engaging with your audiences prior to and after the visit as a part of the extended park experience via specific, created platforms that create a digital community, data generation via mobile applications, and interaction on social media.

 Use Innovative Technology to Your Advantage in Elevating Communication